-Before each milestone and before the final deadline, once you have completed the requirements for that part of the project, you should run the electronic handin script cs168_handin tcp to deliver us a copy of your code.
+Before each milestone and before the final deadline, once you have completed the requirements for that part of the project, you should commit and push your git repository.

 Your mentor TA will arrange to meet with you for each interactive grading session (milestones and final demo) to demonstrate the functionality of your program and grade the majority of it.
 This meeting will take place at some point shortly after the project deadline.